IBM/AI-on-Power-Level3/docs/Lab2/lab2-overview.md

 1. **Vector database storage**: Text data is converted into vector embeddings using pre-trained models like BERT or GPT.
 These embeddings are then stored in a vector database.
      - In this lab, we use **all-MiniLM-L6-v2** model from HF to convert text data into embeddings which are then stored in a **Milvus** vector DB.
-3. **Query conversion**: When a query is posed to the AI system, it is also converted into a vector
+3. **Query conversion**: When a query is posed to the AI system, it is also converted into a vector.
-4. **Vector search**: The vector database performs a vector search to find relevant embeddings from the stored dataset
+4. **Vector search**: The vector database performs a vector search to find relevant embeddings from the stored dataset.
-5. **Information retrieval**: The retrieved information is then integrated into the LLM's query input
+5. **Information retrieval**: The retrieved information is then integrated into the LLM's query input.
 6. **Response generation**: The augmented query is sent to the LLM to generate an accurate answer.

 !!! info "Why use vector database in RAG?"